Proper skin care is essential in order to maintain a beautiful and healthy appearance, and it is something anyone can master!

 Here are some guidelines to help detect harmful ingredients in your cosmetics:

-• Learn to Read Labels: Familiarize yourself with ingredient names and their effects.
+- Learn to Read Labels: Familiarize yourself with ingredient names and their effects.

-• Avoid Common Irritants: Such as fragrances, artificial dyes, and preservatives.
+- Avoid Common Irritants: Such as fragrances, artificial dyes, and preservatives.

-• Check for Harsh Cleansing Agents: Like Sodium Lauryl Sulfate (SLS) or Sodium Laureth Sulfate (SLES), which can cause dryness or irritation.
+- Check for Harsh Cleansing Agents: Like Sodium Lauryl Sulfate (SLS) or Sodium Laureth Sulfate (SLES), which can cause dryness or irritation.

-• Be Wary of High Alcohol Content: High concentrations can be irritating.
+- Be Wary of High Alcohol Content: High concentrations can be irritating.

-• Avoid Mineral Oil or Petroleum Jelly: They can clog pores.
+- Avoid Mineral Oil or Petroleum Jelly: They can clog pores.

-• Check for Harmful Preservatives: Such as DMDM Hydantoin, Imidazolidinyl Urea, which can cause irritation.
+- Check for Harmful Preservatives: Such as DMDM Hydantoin, Imidazolidinyl Urea, which can cause irritation.

-• Use Online Resources: Websites and apps that provide information about hazardous ingredients can be very helpful.
+- Use Online Resources: Websites and apps that provide information about hazardous ingredients can be very helpful.

 Always remember, what works for one person may not work for another, so it’s essential to understand your skin type and any sensitivities you may have.

-Can You Make Money With Skin Care?
+Can You Make Money By Being A Skincare Specialist?

 According to the U.S. Bureau of Labor Statistics, the profession of an esthetician in the United States is becoming increasingly essential, especially given the high demand for personal care services.
 The overall employment of beauty industry specialists is projected to grow by 8 percent from 2022 to 2032, faster than the average for all occupations.
 Annually, about 89,400 job openings for estheticians are expected over the decade.

-At Prestige Health and Beauty Academy, we offer courses in skincare and self-makeup.
+At Prestige Health and Beauty Sciences Academy, we offer courses in skincare and self-makeup.
 After completing your training, you will receive a license and be able to apply these skills not only for personal use but also to become a professional in the beauty industry.
 This presents an excellent opportunity for those interested in pursuing a career in this field.

 FAQ